US targets Chinese officials for Xinjiang human rights abuses - Local News 8

 The Trump administration has taken action against Chinese officials for their involvement in human rights abuses in the Xinjiang region, where Uyghur Muslims and other minority groups have been detained and tortured.

-Those targeted include including Chen Quanguo, the Communist Party secretary for the region.
+Those targeted include Chen Quanguo, the Communist Party secretary for the region.

 On Thursday, the Departments of State and Treasury imposed sanctions on a number of officials, including Chen, Party Secretary of the Xinjiang Political and Legal Committee (XPLC) Zhu Hailun and the current Party Secretary of the Xinjiang Public Security Bureau (XPSB) Wang Mingshan.
 The move comes amid escalated tensions between Washington and Beijing.